oleend/GithubActions/README.md

 # GithubActions
 Automation

-## Running
+## Running Locally
-py clean.py  https://github.com/oleend/GithubActions.git --token "token-code" --option "Which Function to run"
+py clean.py  https://github.com/oleend/GithubActions.git --token "token-code" --options "Which Function to run"

+## Running With Github Actions

+change the "option" via python-app.yml and push this to the repository